-Reportable Without Reportable Targeted Disability Without Targeted Other Awards Total (#) Disability % Disability % % Disability % a.
-Other Types of Recognition (PWD)
+Other Awards Total (#) Reportable Disability % Without Reportable Disability % Targeted Disability % Without Targeted Disability % , = -====; , , , a.
+Other Types of Recognition (PWD) Answer N/A b.
+Other Types of Recognition (PWTD) Answer N/A

 3. If the agency has other types of employee recognition programs, are PWD and/or PWTD recognized disproportionately less than employees without disabilities?
 (The appropriate benchmark is the inclusion rate.)
 If "yes", describe the employee recognition program and relevant data in the text box.